ppy/osu-wiki/news/2025/2025-04-05-new-featured-artist-lexycat.md

 ### [lexycat - incision](https://assets.ppy.sh/artists/468/crystal%20forest/lexycat%20-%20incision.osz)

-[COE](/wiki/Community/cavoe's_osu!_event) 2025 is on the horizon, but memories of last year's event are as fresh as yesterday... or as fresh as right now, if you recall [mangomizer](https://osu.ppy.sh/users/1893718)'s thumbs tapping to [HEAVENLY MOON](https://osu.ppy.sh/users/13681283)'s map of [incision](https://osu.ppy.sh/beatmapsets/2208878):
+[COE](/wiki/Community/cavoe's_osu!_event) 2025 is on the horizon, but memories of last year's event are as fresh as yesterday... or as fresh as right now, if you recall ::mangomizer::{ user-id=1893718 }'s thumbs tapping to ::HEAVENLY MOON::{ user-id=13681283 }'s map of [incision](https://osu.ppy.sh/beatmapsets/2208878):

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>